Netatalk/netatalk/doc/developer/dircache.md

 and read a cached entry, it has likely already been evicted which can cause a cascade effect of recursive lookups and stats calls to restore the broken cached paths if parent entries are evicted.
-So unless your whole file server has less than 8192 file and directories, it is recommended to increase the `dircachesize` value in [afp.conf](https://netatalk.io/manual/en/afp.conf.5).
+So unless your whole file server has less than 8192 file and directories, it is recommended to increase the `dircache size` value in [afp.conf](https://netatalk.io/manual/en/afp.conf.5).

 Future releases will increase the maximum size of the dircache once existing performance issues are addressed.
 We are also considering retaining directories over files during eviction